Star Citizen is a controversial topic in gaming. To some, it is the game that dreams are made of. To others, it is simply known as “Scam Citizen”.

 But, however slow, expensive and over-scoped the development of Star Citizen has been, it is also awe-inspiring.
 Since backing it, I’ve spent another few dozen hours in the universe and it has given me moments that eclipse some of experiences I’ve had in fully released games by big-name developers.
 Knowing that there are several more of those moments in the game as it stands and thousands more to come is an exciting proposition.

 Should YOU Back Star Citizen?

 But then, backing Star Citizen is not the same as buying a finished game.
-Backing Star Citizen is making the decision to support the project through to fruition – whatever that may ultimately look like – and to go on the development journey with a legion of other passionate players, experiencing the new additions as and when they are implemented.
+Backing Star Citizen is making the decision to support the project – whatever that may ultimately look like – and to go on the development journey with a legion of other passionate players, experiencing the new additions as and when they are implemented.
 It is acknowledging that you may never get more than exists today, and I’m okay with that.
 I’ve had enough time from Star Citizen today to feel content with my purchase.
 Knowing that there is potentially much more to come just sweetens the deal considerable.

 If you are tempted by Star Citizen, then I’d suggest waiting for a Free Fly event so you can experience the game for free before parting with your cash.
 The servers will no doubt be buckling under the strain of the influx of players, but you’ll be able to get a glimpse of what Star Citizen is and could become.
 You’ll then be in the best position you can to determine whether you want to back the game or not.